mndmnky/duck-and-cover/README.md

 [^fn5]: Abu-Khzam, Faisal N., et al. "Kernelization algorithms for the vertex cover problem."
 (2017).

 [^fn6]: Xiao, Mingyu, and Hiroshi Nagamochi.
 "Confining sets and avoiding bottleneck cases: A simple maximum independent set algorithm in degree-3 graphs."
 Theoretical Computer Science 469 (2013): 92-104.

+[^fn7]: Fomin, Fedor V., Fabrizio Grandoni, and Dieter Kratsch.
+"A measure & conquer approach for the analysis of exact algorithms."
+Journal of the ACM (JACM) 56.5 (2009): 1-32.